 - Property damage: This can help pay the cost of repairing or rebuilding your home after a fire, burglary, tornado or another covered event.
 Because mobile homes depreciate, you may wish to purchase replacement cost coverage, rather than actual cash value coverage.
 That way, if your home is a total loss, your coverage can pay for the cost of a new mobile home, rather than the depreciated cost of your old home.

 - Contents: This covers the items you keep in the home, such as electronics, clothing, furniture, appliances and other belongings.
 Most people keep about $20,000 in personal property in the home, but the value of your property may be greater.
 You can speak with a local agent to get an accurate quote on coverage for your home's contents.

 Note that homeowners insurance, including mobile home insurance, does not cover the cost of flooding.
 If you live in an area of Alabama that is subject to natural flooding from river run-off, excess rain or storm surge, you could benefit from a flood insurance policy through the National Flood Insurance Program.
 Quotes are available on a variety of coverage options if your community participates in the program.

 Both mobile homes and manufactured homes are factory-assembled in large pieces.
 But modular homes are site-built on a foundation from smaller factory-built modules.
 Modular home construction uses the same materials as site-built homes, which makes them sturdier and less prone to storm damage than manufactured homes.
 For this reason, modular homes usually have the protection of a typical homeowners policy.

-Contact a Trusted Choice agent in your area for customized quotes and coverage for your mobile home.
+Contact an independent insurance agent in your area for customized quotes and coverage for your mobile home.